Ge with stroke

-The Cyrillic letter Ge stroke (Ғ ғ) Italics: Ғ ғ is a Г with a horizontal stroke.
-It is used in Kazakh and Uzbek where it represents a voiced uvular fricative /ʁ/.
+Ge with stroke (Ғ ғ, italics: Ғ ғ) is a Cyrillic letter which represents the letter Г with a horizontal stroke.
+It is used in the Bashkir, Kazakh Cyrillic and Uzbek Cyrillic alphabets where it represents a voiced uvular fricative /ʁ/.
 Despite having a similar shape, it is not related to the F of the Latin alphabet.
 In Kazakh, this letter may also represent the voiced velar fricative /ɣ/.
-In the Uzbek Latin Alphabet, this letter corresponds to Gʻ.
+In the Uzbek Latin alphabet, this letter corresponds to Gʻ.

-The letter is also used in Azerbaijani, Bashkir, Tajik, Karakalpak, Shor, Siberian Tatar, and Nivkh.
+The letter is also used in Bashkir, Tajik, Karakalpak, Shor, Siberian Tatar and Nivkh languages, and formerly in Azerbaijani.
+It is similar to the letter Ğ found in Turkish and Latin Azerbaijani alphabets.

-Unicode renders this letter as "Ghe with stroke". it is possible that this may have been inspired by the Greek Digamma.